Which of these is an ailment that can benefit from the use of honey?

 Answer: All of the Above

 Honey has been used in medicine for over 5,000 years.
-One of the oldest honey samples found was found in an Egyptian pyramid over 3,000 years ago and it was still edible.
-While honey contains all of the nutritional elements necessary to sustain life, it is also naturally antibacterial, and delicious.
+One of the oldest honey samples was found in an Egyptian pyramid over 3,000 years ago and it was still edible.
+While honey contains all of the nutritional elements necessary to sustain life, it is also naturally antibacterial, and delicious with a seemingly never ending shelf life.
 It can be a powerful tool to keep in the medicine cabinet.
 Here are some examples of how to use honey as a medicine:

-Honey can be found in many commercial-made lozenges on the market, but it’s also just as easy to use honey to sooth your throat on your own (and they’re healthier).
+Honey can be found in many commercial-made lozenges on the market, but it’s also just as easy (and healthier) to use honey to sooth your throat on your own.
 In a saucepan over medium heat, stir 1 cup of herb-infused water (peppermint or ginger are delicious), with 1 1/2 cups honey until the mixture reaches 300 degrees when measured with a candy thermometer.
 Drop, by the teaspoonful, onto waxed paper-lined cookie sheets and allow to cool until hard.
 Take 1 lozenge whenever a sore throat comes on.

 Studies have shown that honey, all by itself, can act as an effective cough suppressant; 2 teaspoons of honey given at bedtime can stop a dry, hacking cough just as well as over-the-counter cough medicines can.
 As always, do not give honey to children under 1 year of age.
 In rare cases, honey has lead to infant botulism, a rare but serious form of food poisoning.